TERITORI/teritori-dapp/CONTRIBUTING.md

 ## Patterns

+### CI

+TODO: explain why the CI is here, how merge queue works, merge requirements, when to add new ci tasks

 ### Multi-chain

-TODO: talk about networks, how to use them, network object ids, network features, etc...
+TODO: talk about networks, how to use them, network object ids

+### Network features

+TODO: explain what is a network feature, when and how to add a new one

+### Developer mode

+TODO: explain how and why to use developer mode gating

 ### Handling currencies